LAST UPDATED: 5th January 2023 by The Editorial Team

-Summary: Learn how to make an expansion joint or a control joint when building a brick wall.
+Summary: Step by step guide showing how to make an expansion joint or a control joint when building a brick wall.

 Due to the fact that brick walls can move sometimes due to both ground settlement and wall contraction and expansion, it may be necessary to insert control joints depending on the size of the stretch of wall.
 Over short distances, the movement of the wall is hardly noticeable or damaging, however in longer walls fractures in the structure may occur.